 Internet marketers and SEO experts know that SEO is a living thing: there are constant changes that those in the industry need to stay on top of.
 Optimizing a website for SEO is not a one-time deal; instead, it’s a continual process that requires a lot of hard work and creativity.
 This is because Google is constantly updating and changing its algorithm (in fact, there have been an estimated 500-600 changes) by altering the factors that it uses to sort websites.

 One of the most recent changes was Google’s introduction of App Indexing, a system that shows apps alongside web pages in Google’s search results page.
-The system searches the content that is contained within apps, catalogs it and can retrieve it when users search via Google.
-If a user searches for a keyword relevant to the app on their mobile device, Google displays a link to access or download the app, and others like it.
+The system searches the content that is contained within apps, catalogues it and can retrieve it when users search via Google.
+If a user searches for a keyword relevant to the app on their mobile device, Google displays a link to access or download the app and others like it.

 “Google’s whole concept is we’re going to index the world’s information, but they’ve left out a whole lot of stuff: all the things that are inside apps,” Alex Austin, chief of Branch Metrics, told the New York Times in a recent interview.